 Notice of Redemption.
-The Commonwealth shall give notice of redemption to the owners of the applicable Bonds not less than 30 days prior to the date fixed for redemption.
+The Commonwealth shall give notice of redemption to the owners of the Bonds not less than 20 days and not more than 60 days prior to the date fixed for redemption.
 Notice of redemption will be mailed to the registered owner as of the record date, which means, so long as the Bonds remain immobilized at DTC, Cede & Co., as nominee of DTC.
 Any failure on the part of DTC, any DTC participant or any nominee of a beneficial owner of any such Bond (having received notice from a DTC participant or otherwise) to notify the beneficial owner so affected, shall not affect the validity of the redemption.